 - loud (adj.)

-- Old English hlud "noisy, making noise, sonorous," from West Germanic *khluthaz "heard" (cognates: Old Frisian and Old Saxon hlud, Middle Dutch luut, Dutch luid, Old High German hlut, German laut "loud"), from PIE past participle *klutos- (cognates: Sanskrit srutah, Greek klytos "heard of, celebrated," Armenian lu "known," Welsh clod "praise"), from root *kleu- "to hear" (see listen).
+- Old English hlud "noisy, making noise, sonorous," from West Germanic *khluthaz "heard" (source also of Old Frisian and Old Saxon hlud, Middle Dutch luut, Dutch luid, Old High German hlut, German laut "loud"), from PIE past participle *klutos- (source also of Sanskrit srutah, Greek klytos "heard of, celebrated," Armenian lu "known," Welsh clod "praise"), from root *kleu- "to hear" (see listen).

 Application to colors first recorded 1849.
-The adverb is from Old English hlude, from Proto-Germanic *khludai (cognates: Dutch luid, German laut).
+The adverb is from Old English hlude, from Proto-Germanic *khludai (source also of Dutch luid, German laut).
 Paired with clear since at least c.
 1650.